 Vehicle tracking is one of the main advantages that Uber-like apps provide.
 With its help, shippers can check the location of their cargo at any given moment and make sure that it’s not stuck along the way for some reason.
 The trucking app can gather the data from the truck GPS and display its current location on the map.
 Also, there’s a more affordable option that enables vehicle tracking functionality and allows developers to avoid the necessity of adapting to a particular truck-mounted GPS device.
 A mobile trucking app installed on the driver’s smartphone can provide info on cargo location at any given time.
 Additionally, the use of IoT devices can provide some extra information that will be extremely useful.
 For example, IoT can be used in transportations of goods that are sensitive to temperature, humidity, shaking, and other external influences.
 Such devices can control the contents of containers and refrigerators during shipping and display this information in real-time.

-Try fleet management system demo to track, manage and analyze everything about your fleet
+Try an example of a custom fleet management software to track, manage and analyze everything about your fleet

 Get a free demo